-A third deficiency of RS232 is that more than two devices cannot share the same cable.
+An important deficiency of the RS232 Standard is that more than two devices cannot share the same cable.

 This is also true for RS422 but RS485 offers all the benefits of RS422 plus allows up to 32 devices to share the same twisted pairs.
 An exception to the foregoing is that multiple RS422 devices can share a single cable if only one will talk and the others will all receive.